Vanguard Group Inc. Buys 150,681 Shares of Eton Pharmaceuticals, Inc. (NASDAQ:ETON)

 Several other large investors also recently made changes to their positions in the company.
 Advisory Services Network LLC bought a new position in shares of Eton Pharmaceuticals during the second quarter valued at about $25,000.
 Barclays PLC grew its stake in shares of Eton Pharmaceuticals by 159.1% during the first quarter.
 Barclays PLC now owns 14,278 shares of the company’s stock valued at $104,000 after buying an additional 8,767 shares during the last quarter.
 XTX Topco Ltd bought a new position in shares of Eton Pharmaceuticals during the second quarter valued at about $91,000.
 GSA Capital Partners LLP grew its stake in shares of Eton Pharmaceuticals by 43.3% during the second quarter.
 GSA Capital Partners LLP now owns 57,397 shares of the company’s stock valued at $354,000 after buying an additional 17,333 shares during the last quarter.
 Finally, Blair William & Co.
 IL bought a new position in shares of Eton Pharmaceuticals during the second quarter valued at about $271,000.
 27.96% of the stock is currently owned by hedge funds and other institutional investors.

-ETON has been the topic of several recent analyst reports.
-B. Riley initiated coverage on Eton Pharmaceuticals in a research note on Thursday, October 14th.
-They issued a “buy” rating on the stock.
-TheStreet cut Eton Pharmaceuticals from a “c-” rating to a “d+” rating in a research note on Monday, August 9th.
-Finally, HC Wainwright reissued a “buy” rating and issued a $14.00 target price on shares of Eton Pharmaceuticals in a research note on Tuesday, September 7th.
+A number of brokerages have recently issued reports on ETON.
+B. Riley began coverage on Eton Pharmaceuticals in a research note on Thursday, October 14th.
+They set a “buy” rating on the stock.
+HC Wainwright reissued a “buy” rating and issued a $14.00 target price on shares of Eton Pharmaceuticals in a research note on Tuesday, September 7th.
+Finally, TheStreet cut Eton Pharmaceuticals from a “c-” rating to a “d+” rating in a research note on Monday, August 9th.

 In other Eton Pharmaceuticals news, major shareholder Opaleye Management Inc. sold 167,701 shares of Eton Pharmaceuticals stock in a transaction that occurred on Friday, November 5th.
 The stock was sold at an average price of $6.30, for a total transaction of $1,056,516.30.
 The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
 Over the last ninety days, insiders have sold 442,655 shares of company stock worth $2,658,949.
 Insiders own 9.71% of the company’s stock.